How Colostrum Benefits the Skin

 Skin is the largest organ of the human body.
 It protects the body and helps fight infections, yet far too many people tend to take it for granted.
 From dryness to sun damage, skin has to cope with a number of harsh conditions.
 Fortunately, supplements like bovine colostrum may help skin stay healthy and strong.
-Bovine colostrum is the first liquid nutrition that female cows express from their udders after giving birth, and it is packed with macronutrients, antibodies, antioxidants, anti-inflammatory components, growth factors, and other nutrients that may help maintain your skin’s health and wellbeing.
+Bovine colostrum is the first liquid nutrition that female cows express from their udders after giving birth, and it is packed with macronutrients, antioxidants, growth factors, and other nutrients that may help maintain your skin’s health and wellbeing.
 Read on to learn more about how colostrum can potentially benefit your skin.

 Colostrum and Antioxidants